 We are also working hard to increase the number of global human resources.

 Hiring Disabled Workers

-Sodick affiliate Kibi NC Training Center Corp. is an enterprise that uses the latest machine tools to conduct skills-development training for the physically disabled with the goal of helping them to become socially independent.
-Sodick itself is also making efforts to actively hire disabled persons and create an environment that promotes such hiring goals broadly in order to provide them with stability.
-We are also working on improvements to the work environment such as installing a dedicated parking lot for disabled workers at our Kaga Office and making our multi-factory barrier-free.
+Kibi NC Training Center Corp., in which Sodick holds an investment stake, is an enterprise that uses the latest machine tools to conduct skills-development training for the physically disabled with the goal of helping them to become socially independent.
+Sodick itself is also making efforts to actively hire disabled persons and create an environment that broadly promotes such hiring goals in order to provide them with stability.
+We are also working on improvements to the work environment, such as installing a dedicated parking lot for disabled workers at our Kaga Office and making our multi-factory barrier-free.

 81 trainees have completed the course